 Having a dog in your life is very rewarding.
 Not only does it give you the loyalty and companionship, not many people find with other pets, but it can also be a huge part of your life.
-Dogs become part of your routine, your daily life.
-Which is why as they get older, we want to provide the best possible care.
-With that in mind, I thought I would share with you these tips on how you can help your dog in the later years.

 Keep up with regular exercise

 As we do, as dogs get older their muscles and joints can become stiff.
 Or begin to ache.
 Which is why it’s just as essential to keeping your dog active and moving.
 This enables them to use those muscles regularly and keep them as supple as they can be.
-The last thing you want is your dog to be struggling with muscles stiffness and pain and you not being aware of it.
+The last thing you want is for your dog to be struggling with muscles stiffness and pain and you not being aware of it.
 Keep up with daily walks, just don’t make them as strenuous as they get older.

 Ensure they get the right amount of food they need

 Keeping your dog in good health and in great condition is harder as they get older.
 But it will be more important to ensure that you don’t overfeed them.
 This is because they can gain weight easier in their later years.
 Excessive weight then can add pressure to their organs and their muscles.
-Try and keep with with the food habits and ensure you feed them the right amount for their size, breed, and age.
+Try and keep up with the food habits and ensure you feed them the right amount for their size, breed, and age.

 Take care of their mobility issues